michaelmernin/UST_Install_Scripts/README.md

 <code>(New-Object System.Net.WebClient).DownloadFile("https://git.io/vADiN","${PWD}\inst.ps1"); .\inst.ps1; rm -Force .\inst.ps1;</code>

 ### Execution notes:
 Development installs the dev tools first, and automatically calls the UST script upon finishing -- no need to use both!!
+The dev environment includes a Spring Boot based mock LDAP server which can be used to simulate the directory side of User Sync.
+The LDAP server can be configured using the provided properties and .ldif files.
+The external ldif must be specified in the properties file to be used (by default, the packaged version is used instead).
+To run the server, call:

+<code>java -jar ldap-test-server.jar</code>

+To verify that the server contains users, visit <code>localhost:8080/index</code> in your browser.
+Note that the port may differ depending on your properties file.

+##### Arguments

+<code>-py <2 | 3></code>

-Installation may fail on python 3 on Windows Server 2012r2 unless required windows updates are installed!
-You can choose which version to use by changing the -py flag on the call.
+You can choose which Python version to use by changing the -py flag on the call.
 Values of 2 and 3 are allowed.
-For example:
+Note that Adobe recommends using at least Python 3.6.3 for future support.

+<code>-retry</code>

+Adding this flag will cause the script to retry Python installation using Python 2 in the case of a failed Python 3 install.
+Usually this is unnecessary, since you can call -py 2 directly, but it can be useful for automated deployement.
+As an example, Windows 2012r2 will fail to install Python 3 unless certain windows updates are installed.

+<code>-cleanpy</code>

+This feature is useful!
+When used, the script will remove <b>all existing Python installations for all versions</b>, which leaves the VM clean so that the correct versions can be used.
+User Sync <b>requires</b> that the installed Python version be 64 bit!
+This flag helps to smooth and clean up the install process.

+Example calls with flags:

 <code>(New-Object System.Net.WebClient).DownloadFile("url-here","${PWD}\inst.ps1"); .\inst.ps1 <b>-py 2</b>; rm -Force .\inst.ps1;</code>

-<code>(New-Object System.Net.WebClient).DownloadFile("url-here","${PWD}\inst.ps1"); .\inst.ps1 <b>-py 3</b>; rm -Force .\inst.ps1;</code>

-You can also use the -retry flag in order to automaticall install python 2 if python 3 fails to install

-<code>(New-Object System.Net.WebClient).DownloadFile("url-here","${PWD}\inst.ps1"); .\inst.ps1 <b>-retry</b>; rm -Force .\inst.ps1;</code>
+<code>(New-Object System.Net.WebClient).DownloadFile("url-here","${PWD}\inst.ps1"); .\inst.ps1 <b>-cleanpy -retry</b>; rm -Force .\inst.ps1;</code>